EU leaders sign post-Brexit trade deal with UK

-Brussels, Dec 30 : Leaders of the European Union (EU) on Wednesday formally signed the post-Brexit trade deal with the UK.
+Brussels: The European Union (EU) leaders formally signed the post-Brexit trade deal with Britain on Wednesday.

+EU chiefs Ursula von der Leyen and Charles Michel, the heads of the European Commission and European Council, smiled at a brief televised ceremony to put their names to the 1,246-page Trade and Cooperation Agreement.

-Taking to Twitter, European Commission President Ursula von der Leyen confirmed that she and European Council President Charles Michel “signed the EU-UK Trade and Cooperation Agreement” in Brussels.
+Taking to Twitter, Leyen confirmed that she and European Council President Charles Michel “signed the EU-UK Trade and Cooperation Agreement” in Brussels.

 “(UK) Prime Minister Boris Johnson will sign it later today in London,” she said.